spargojs/spargo/README.md

 #### @click

-Used to add a click event to an element
+Used to add a click event to an element.

 ```html
 <div ignite="home">